davmre/arjunravinarayan.github.com/_posts/2015-11-13-general_purpose_variational_inference.md

 If model gradients are not available, it's still possible to estimate the ELBO gradient using a trick from reinforcement learning, described in the paper [Black Box Variational Inference](http://arxiv.org/abs/1401.0118).
 However, this estimate is higher-variance, so optimization will converge much more slowly than when model gradients are available.

-[^1]: This trick was introduced by [Kingma, Salimans, and Welling](http://arxiv.org/abs/1506.02557) in the context of variational autoencoders, and explored in more depth in a [nice post by Shakir Mohamed](http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/).
+[^1]: This trick was introduced by [Kingma, Salimans, and Welling](http://arxiv.org/abs/1506.02557) in the context of variational autoencoders, though also independently proposed by several others around the same time.
+Shakir Mohamed has a [nice post](http://blog.shakirm.com/2015/10/machine-learning-trick-of-the-day-4-reparameterisation-tricks/) that goes into more depth on the history and applicability of this trick.

 <script src="//platform.twitter.com/widgets.js" charset="utf-8" >
 </script >